ahmadrenhoran/CodeForces/README.md

 # CodeForces
-Order by difficulty. go to www.codeforces.com to found the challenges
+Sorted by difficulty. go to www.codeforces.com to found the challenges